deeptimittal12/deeptimittal12.github.io/neuroscience.md

 # Neuroscience Resources

 A list of freely available resources for Neuroscience community.
-This list is regularly updated and changes are welcome at deepti.mittal12@gmail.com or https://gitlab.com/-/ide/project/deepti.mittal12/neuroscience/ This list includes:
+This list is regularly updated, any suggestions or changes are welcome at deepti.mittal12@gmail.com or https://deeptimittal12.github.io/neuroscience/ This list includes:

 # General Neuroscience resources